 That is to say; whatever the target market might be, every business should have a “true north”.
-A predetermined strategy to connect with their chosen audience.
+This is a predetermined strategy to connect with their chosen audience.

-While many of the same principles still apply to online or modern marketing.
-It must be recognized that the landscape has changed considerably over the past ten years.
+While many of the same principles still apply to online or modern marketing, the landscape has changed considerably over the past ten years.
 Instead of sticking with tried and trusted methods, companies are now beginning to understand a need to implement a more practical approach using tactics that work, even if they do seem a little unorthodox at first.

 What growth hacking as a strategy is a viable long-term solution?

 Of course, growth hacking is widely accepted within the mainstream at this time.
-But as with any fast emerging hype, questions remain as to whether growth hacking as a strategy is a viable long-term solution.
-In other words; is growth hacking here to stay or merely another drop in the ever-expanding ocean of guerilla marketing strategies?
+However, as with any emerging trend, questions remain as to whether growth hacking as a strategy is a viable long-term solution.
+In other words, is growth hacking here to stay or merely another drop in the ever-expanding ocean of guerilla marketing strategies?

 At Pressfarm, we encourage startups to pursue growth hacking methods merged with PR efforts.
-So that they can leverage the wholeness of marketing with strategic growth hacking.
+This way, they can leverage the wholeness of marketing with strategic growth hacking.
 PR is still at the core of marketing.
-The startups that get a lot of press in offline and online publications among other digital channels.
-Stay ahead of the pack even as they implement their growth hacking strategies.
-It is important for startups to know the emerging trends in PR.
-How thin the line continues to be between public relations and growth hacking.
-We help them merge these efforts by ensuring they get the right contacts for their press.
-This way, they can develop strong media relations helping them get the publicity they seek.
+In fact, startups that get a lot of press stay ahead of the pack even as they implement their growth hacking strategies.
+With a professional press release, some engaging guest posts and an eye-catching media kit from Pressfarm, you can capture media attention when it matters most.

 Here we take a quick look at growth hacking from the perspective of the most influential figures in the world of marketing today: